ParthS28/emilemale.github.io/README.md

 - Virgin and the child

 Baby and Mother Mary.
 Sometimes baby has a fruit or a bird in his hand.

+#### Wednesday and Thursday

+As per above discusion, each type of image has a certain set of characteristics that can be used to identify the art.
+But these features can overlap so we need to assign a confidence score for each class.

+Methodology I am planning to use -

+1. First let's consider all the classes I am taking right now.

+['birth_virgin', 'marriage', 'annunciation', 'birth_jesus', 'adoration', 'coronation', 'assumption', 'death', 'virgin_and_child']

+2. Define an array of zeros of the 9 for all the classes.

+3. Then we consider all the labels produced by YOLO for that image.
+If we see a baby, we add a point to classes Birth of virgin, Birth of Jesus, Virgin with child, Adoration of Magi since these classes have a baby in them.
+If we see a lamb, then we add a point to Birth of jesus because he was born in a stable.

+4. Apply softmax and return the most probable class.